COPD: stands for chronic obstructive pulmonary disease, encompassing chronic bronchitis and emphysema

 Expected discharge 2-5 days

-Pulmonary rehab, smoking cessation, inhaler technique, pneumococcal vaccinations
+Pulmonary rehab, smoking cessation, inhaler technique, vaccines: pneumococcal once & yearly influenza / covid

 Respiratory follow up